ibm-cloud-docs/speech-to-text/websockets.md

 -   `eu-gb` for London
 -   `kr-seo` for Seoul

-And `{instance_id}` is the unique identifier of the service instance.
+And `{instance_id}` is the unique identifier of your service instance.

 The examples in the documentation abbreviate `wss://api.{location}.speech-to-text.watson.cloud.ibm.com/instances/{instance_id}` to `{ws_url}`.
-So all WebSocket examples call the method as `{ws_url}/v1/recognize`.
+All WebSocket examples call the method as `{ws_url}/v1/recognize`.
 {: note}

-A WebSocket client calls the `/v1/recognize` method with the following query parameters to establish an authenticated connection with the service:
+A WebSocket client calls the `/v1/recognize` method with the following query parameters to establish an authenticated connection with the service.
+You can specify these aspects of the request only as query parameters of the WebSocket URL.

 -   `access_token` (*required* string) - A valid Identity and Access Management (IAM) access token to establish an authenticated connection with the service.
 You pass an IAM access token instead of passing an API key with the call.
 You must establish the connection before the access token expires.
 For information about obtaining an access token, see [Authenticating to Watson services](/docs/watson?topic=watson-iam).

     You pass an access token only to establish an authenticated connection.
 Once you establish a connection, you can keep it alive indefinitely.
 You remain authenticated for as long as you keep the connection open.
 You do not need to refresh the access token for an active connection that lasts beyond the token's expiration time.
-A connection can remain active even after the token or its API key are deleted.
+Once a connection is established, it can remain active even after the token or its API key are deleted.

 -   `model` (*optional* string) - Specifies the language model to be used for transcription.
-If you do not specify a model, the service uses the `en-US_BroadbandModel` model by default.
+If you do not specify a model, the service uses `en-US_BroadbandModel` by default.
 For more information, see [Languages and models](/docs/speech-to-text?topic=speech-to-text-models) and [Next-generation languages and models](/docs/speech-to-text?topic=speech-to-text-models-ng).

 -   `language_customization_id` (*optional* string) - Specifies the Globally Unique Identifier (GUID) of a custom language model that is to be used for all requests that are sent over the connection.
 The base model of the custom language model must match the value of the `model` parameter.
-If you include a customization ID, you must make the request with credentials for the instance of the service that owns the custom model.
+If you include a custom language model ID, you must make the request with credentials for the instance of the service that owns the custom model.
 By default, no custom language model is used.
-For more information, see [Understanding customization](/docs/speech-to-text?topic=speech-to-text-customization).
+For more information, see [Using a custom language model for speech recognition](/docs/speech-to-text?topic=speech-to-text-languageUse).

--   `acoustic_customization_id` (*optional* string) - Specifies the Globally Unique Identifier (GUID) of a custom acoustic model that is to be used for all requests that are sent over the connection.
+-   `acoustic_customization_id` (*optional* string) - Specifies the GUID of a custom acoustic model that is to be used for all requests that are sent over the connection.
 The base model of the custom acoustic model must match the value of the `model` parameter.
-If you include a customization ID, you must make the request with credentials for the instance of the service that owns the custom model.
+If you include a custom acoustic model ID, you must make the request with credentials for the instance of the service that owns the custom model.
 By default, no custom acoustic model is used.
-For more information, see [Understanding customization](/docs/speech-to-text?topic=speech-to-text-customization).
+For more information, see [Using a custom acoustic model for speech recognition](/docs/speech-to-text?topic=speech-to-text-acousticUse).

 -   `base_model_version` (*optional* string) - Specifies the version of the base `model` that is to be used for all requests that are sent over the connection.
 The parameter is intended primarily for use with custom models that are upgraded for a new base model.
 The default value depends on whether the parameter is used with or without a custom model.
 For more information, see [Making speech recognition requests with upgraded custom models](/docs/speech-to-text?topic=speech-to-text-custom-upgrade-use#custom-upgrade-use-recognition).